Windos/BurntToast/README.md

 - Added Bindable switch to Add-BTText, allowing addition of bindable string to a toast notification that can be dynamically updated via data binding.

+- Added Add-BTDataBinding function, allows for the addition of data binding key value pairs to a toast content builder for use in tandem with bindable strings.

 - Added Add-BTInputTextBox function, allowing addition of text boxes.

 ### Improvements